 With schoolwork being moved online, it can be difficult for students to get the one-on-one help they need.
 This is where a tutoring side hustle can be profitable.
 If you happen to be good at a certain subject, like math, history, or a foreign language, you may want to consider tutoring.
 If you choose to tutor in-person, be sure to wear a mask and practice social distancing.
 A safer option for this side hustle would be to offer your tutoring services online, via Zoom or Skype.

 Offering freelance services like web design, graphic design, or social media content creation is the perfect quarantine side hustle.
 You never have to leave your house or interact face-to-face with clients!
+Not having to commute also helps save money, which makes it easier to stick to your budget.
 This side hustle is easiest to start if you already have people in your network who you know need these services.
 It can be hard to build a client base from scratch during a pandemic when many businesses are temporarily closed.

 Though some businesses are opening and parents returning to work, day-care centers are not open yet.
 This leaves many parents stressed and desperate to find alternative childcare options.
 Offering to babysit for parents during work hours can be another beneficial side hustle during COVID-19.